The Washington Post

 OUT FROM THE SHADOWS

 A Beijing hotel teaches its guests about an ancient Chinese form of puppetry to help keep the art alive.
 My brush was tiny, more like something you’d use for nail polish.
 That was apt because I was struggling to paint the toenails of my dragon shadow puppet...
-Fodor's
+Berkeleyside NOSH

 KQED Bay Area Bites